Am I eligible?

 What is the course structure?

-Students must complete 96 credit points (CP), comprising 56CP core and 40CP optional subjects.
+Students must complete 96 credit points (CP), comprising 44CP core and 52CP optional subjects.
 Optional subjects can be selected from specified data science related optional subjects and from across the University’s disciplines.
 Enrolment in subjects from other disciplines is dependent on approval from the Course Director and subject coordinator, and usually requires demonstrated ability to meet pre-requisites.
 This flexible course structure enables students to pursue their own particular interests and career aspirations.

 What is the teaching style?